Chart Color Schemes

 Blair Athol has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified seven projects likely to impact the region.
-Notable initiatives include Western Sydney University's Campbelltown Campus vertical expansion, Queen Square Campbelltown, Macarthur Heights, and the Campbelltown City Centre Design Framework.
-The following list details those most relevant:.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified seven projects that could impact this region.
+Notable ones are Western Sydney University Campbelltown Campus Vertical Expansion, Queen Square Campbelltown, Macarthur Heights, and Campbelltown City Centre Design Framework.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.